 The School maintains a contributory profit sharing plan (the "Plan") as defined under Section 401(k) of the U.S. Internal Revenue Code covering substantially all employees.
-In 2023, the School contributed 100% of the amount of elective deferral contributions that did not exceed 4% of eligible compensation, representing an increase from the 3% match previously offered.
-Employer contributions during the year ended June 30, 2023 totaled approximately \$98,000.
+In 2024, the School contributed 100% of the amount of elective deferral contributions that did not exceed 4% of eligible compensation.
+Employer contributions during the year ended June 30, 2024 totaled approximately \$136,000.
 John Hancock Life Insurance Company acts as the Plan's custodian.